 Student online learning qualifications: Online learning requires a greater degree of self-motivation to keep up with class assignments compared to a traditional classroom.
 Students that are diligent in following directions and have good time-management skills are likely to be more successful in the online environment.
 It is up to each school to carefully pre-screen its students before allowing them to enroll in online courses.

-Course enrollment: Any qualified WELS/ELS 7-8th grade student is welcome to enroll in the course, as long as there are student seats still available.
+Course enrollment: Any qualified WELS/ELS 7-8th grade student is welcome to enroll in the course as long as student seats are available.
 Seats will be filled on a first-registered, first-enrolled policy.
 The course will have a minimum enrollment of 8 students and a maximum of 20 students per section.
 It will be up to the course instructor if he/she is willing to have more than one section.

 Course registration: Follow the Registration Process directions available on the AmazingGraceVA.org website.

 Students are expected to log in each day, Monday-Friday, at a time that is convenient for them.
-Schools should build time into the regular school day, just like a regular course, where all students from a particular school are working on the course at the same time.
-Some students might need to spend some additional time at home to keep up with the rest of the class.
+Schools should build time into the regular school day, just like a regular course, where all students from a particular school are working on the course simultaneously.
+Some students might need additional time at home to keep up with the rest of the class.
 Students that are diligent in following directions, are self-motivated, and have good time management skills are more likely to be successful in the online environment.